Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Methodology

-\subsection{Cascaded Context Aggregation Module}
+\subsection{Cascaded context aggregation module}

-In encoder network, the low-level features are rich in spatial details and the high-level features have more abundant semantic features \cite{r40} after consecutive pooling and convolution operations.
-However, due to the lack of spatial information, the performance of decoding using high-level features alone is limited.
-In order to embed additional spatial structural details into high-level features and generate richer context, a cascaded context aggregation module is introduced by gradually aggregating original image and encoder network features of each stage.
-The CCA module combines features from low-level to high-level and external raw image information, thus enhancing the context representation.
+In the encoder sub-network, the low-level features are rich in spatial details, and the high-level features have more abundant semantic features \citep{zhang2018exfuse} after consecutive pooling and convolution operations.
+Due to the lack of spatial detail and long-range dependencies context, however, the performance of decoding with high-level features alone is limited.
+In order to embed additional spatial structural details into high-level features and generate richer global context, a cascaded context aggregation (CCA) module is introduced by gradually aggregating the original image and encoder sub-network features of each stage.
+The CCA module combines features from low-level to high-level and external raw image information adaptively, thus enhancing the ability of the context representation.

-In our CCA module, the core component is the gate-based information integration unit, which is design for sequentially and selectively aggregating features.
-Without loss of generality, given feature maps $\{f_i|f_i\in R^{C_i\times H_i\times W_i}\}_{i=1}^4$ extracted from last convolution layer of each residual convolutional block, where $H_i$, $W_i$ and $C_i$ indicate the height, width and channel numbers of $i$th feature maps $f_i$.
-As illustrated in Fig. \ref{fig:3}, for effectively enhancing the high-level features, we use the external image information, the network features of front level and current level for refining and supplementing spatial details in each stage of encoder network.
-For gradually aggregating above features, one gate-based information integration unit is designed which has three inputs and one output.
-Specifically, for $i$th integration, the inputs are the generated context features $f_{i-1,\mathcal{C}}$ of $i-1$th integration, network features $\tilde{f_i}$ of current level and the image features $f_{i,\mathcal{I}}$.
-First, we obtain the output features $\tilde{f_i}$ of each stage using $1\times 1$ convolution, which aims to further extract features and reduce the dimension of features $f_i$.
-And the original image is resized to the same spatial resolution as features $\tilde{f_i}$ by downsample operation.
-Then, features $f_{i,\mathcal{I}}$ with same channel numbers as $\tilde{f_i}$ are extracted by a $3\times 3$ convolution.
-Thus, the addition-based fusion process in one gate-based information integration unit can be formulated as follows:
+In our CCA module, the core component is the gate-based information integration unit, which is design for sequentially and selectively aggregating the message flows from different sources.
+For one image $X^{(k)}$, without loss of generality, we denote the feature maps extracted from the last convolution layer of each residual convolutional block as $f_i, i\in \{1,2,3,4\}$.
+As illustrated in Figure \ref{fig:3}, to extract powerful high-level features and capture long-range dependencies context, we use the external image information, the feature maps of front level and current level for refining and supplementing spatial details in each stage of the encoder sub-network.
+A gate-based information integration unit is designed to gradually aggregate the above message flows, which contains three inputs and one output setting.
+Specifically, for $i$th integration, the inputs are the generated context features $f_{i-1,\mathcal{G}}$ of $i-1$th integration, network features $f'_i$ of current level and the image features $f_{i,\mathcal{I}}$.
+First, we obtain the output features $f'_i$ of each stage using $1\times 1$ convolution, which aims to further incorporate and reduce the dimension of features $f_i$.
+It can be defined as follows: